28 Liberty Street: Interior spaces

 The building has about 1.8 e6sqft of above-ground floor area.
 Each story measures 280 by 106 ft, with about 30,000 ft2 of area.
 This made 28 Liberty Street the largest new building in New York City by floor area since the mid-1930s.
 The innermost two rows of columns were hidden inside the building's core, which contained its elevators and service rooms.
 At the time, it was not possible to completely eliminate the interior columns.
 Nonetheless, this provided great flexibility for the interior floor plans, which many prospective tenants desired.
 The floor plan was slightly asymmetrical: the southern side was ten feet wider than the northern side, with columns spaced 40 ft apart from north to south.
 This was because Chase officials considered the southern side of the building more desirable to work in.

 The 30 ft lobby, at the same level as the raised plaza, had a footprint slightly smaller than the floors above it and was surrounded by a plate-glass wall.
 There are numerous revolving doors to the south and west.
 Originally, there was a mezzanine for the loan offices, which was removed by the 1990s.
 Inside the lobby are six elevator banks, surrounded by travertine walls.
 The concourse, directly below the lobby, was accessed from Liberty Street.
-Chase's main branch, beneath 28 Liberty Street's plaza, was accessed from the concourse and was lit by a oval 60 ft recess surrounded by a transparent barrier.
+Chase's main branch, beneath 28 Liberty Street's plaza, was accessed from the concourse and was lit by an oval 60 ft recess surrounded by a transparent barrier.
 Also on the concourse was a meeting room, a foyer, and a messenger's room.
 Passageways in the concourse led to the three surrounding subway stations.